petri-labs/warmage/x/ve/spec/README.md

 ## Abstract

-This document specifies the ve module of Merlion.
+This document specifies the ve module of Warmage.

-The ve module is responsible for providing voting escrow capability and distributing LION to ve holders and gauge target audiences each cycle according to the established distribution algorithm.
+The ve module is responsible for providing voting escrow capability and distributing MAGE to ve holders and gauge target audiences each cycle according to the established distribution algorithm.

 ### ve NFT and veID

-LION holders lock their LION amount to the ve module account for a specific duration, and create a **NFT** token (or namely **ve**) which represents their locked amount and locking time.
+MAGE holders lock their MAGE amount to the ve module account for a specific duration, and create a **NFT** token (or namely **ve**) which represents their locked amount and locking time.
 Every user can own several ve NFTs, each with its own locked amount and locking time.